Welcome to today's edition of the Rush 24-7 podcast.

 Great.

-And an honor it is too, sir.
+And an honor it is, too, sir.

-This this involves him, as you say.
+This involves him, as you say.

 Do you remember the guy who was deputy to Colin Powell?

-He was very s he had this great gravelly butch voice.
+He had this great gravelly butch voice.

-Used to talk like that, and you used to think he Yeah, he's the one that leaked Valerie Plame uh and then let the other guy take the rap for it.
+And you used to think he, yeah, he's the one that leaked Valerie Plame and then let the other guy take the rap for it.

 And Armitage said to him, You better come to the phone right now.